Skip to main content

 • gameplay

-• “Well polished, engaging gameplay loop in both the strategy/management layer and the mech combat; your actions feel weighty, and that's all I could ever want from a mech game.”
+• “Well polished, engaging gameplay loop in both the strategy/management layer and the mech combat, you are heavy, your actions feel weighty, and that's all I could ever want from a mech game.”

 • story

-• “Each mission has main and side objectives (though on release the variety could be better, but the dev has stated on the roadmap that more mission types are coming, so yay!
-My biggest gripe is going to be addressed.).”
+• “Each mission has main and side objectives.
+Though on release, the variety could be better, the developer has stated on the road map that more mission types are coming, so yay!
+My biggest gripe is going to be addressed.”

-• “Wow, wildly disappointing.
-The first campaign ends in literally 4 crappy little outings, and the final mission throws a random super weapon at you that dies easily enough with another person helping.
-The whole thing was really lame.”
+• “Wow, wildly disappointing, the first campaign ends in literally 4 crappy little outings, the final mission throws a random super weapon at you that dies easy enough with another person helping, the whole thing was really lame.”

 • graphics

-• “But other than that, the music is good, the art style is pleasant and very readable, and so far I've found some really cool mech parts like armored core/Gundam-style jet-boosted legs that let you slide around at high speeds or a torso that comes with a stabbing spike on its back you can deploy.”
+• “The art style is pleasant and very readable, with some really cool mech parts like armored core/Gundam-style jetboosted legs that let you slide around at high speeds or a torso with a stabbing spike on its back you can deploy.”

-• “I'm all for low-poly games, but I feel like there's something lacking from the overall aesthetic that makes it look kind of cheap.”
+• “I'm all for low poly games but I feel there's something lacking from the overall aesthetic to make it not just look kinda cheap.”

 • “Love the concept - just needs a little more polish in terms of graphics and effects.”